Philippine Airlines Flight 475

-Philippine Airlines Flight 475 was a scheduled passenger flight from Manila's Ninoy Aquino International Airport to Butuan's Bancasi Airport that overran the runway at Butuan airport.
+Philippine Airlines Flight 475 was a scheduled passenger flight operated by an Airbus A320 from Manila's Ninoy Aquino International Airport to Butuan's Bancasi Airport that overran the runway at Butuan airport.

 Accident

 At approximately 6:25 a.m. on October 26, 2007, Philippine Airlines Flight 475 overshot the runway while landing at Butuan (Bancasi) Airport.
 There were no fatalities among the aircraft's crew and passengers.

-The aircraft, an Airbus A320-214 with tail number RP-C3224, was destroyed during the incident and subsequently retired from service.
+The aircraft, an Airbus A320-214 with the tail number RP-C3224, was destroyed during the incident and subsequently written off.
 After overrunning the runway, the A320 plowed into a bean field before hitting some coconut trees.

 Nineteen people suffered injuries; the pilot and co-pilot suffered neck and nose injuries, and several people were taken to a hospital.
 Most injuries were sustained during the emergency evacuation.

 Aftermath

 Bancasi Airport was closed for at least 1 day as air transport authorities evaluated the facility's ability to continue handling flights.